langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 JSBuilder has functionality to change the default variable name (“item”) to something else.
 You can also add additional JS code (in the form of C# strings) to x-data.

 However not all data is processed using x-data.
-Only data that is handled and changed by the client is using x-data (we call this client data).
+Only data that is handled and changed by the client (for ex. via x-model) is using x-data.
+We call this client data.
 Ex: Login credentials, article content etc.
-Some data is not handled by client, is actually determined by the context and is rendered by server (server data).
+Some data is not handled by client, is actually determined by the context and is rendered by server.
+We call this server data.
 Ex: Favorite count, Follow count.
 The difference is very important because client data (x-data) and server data are processed differently.

 ## 3. Saving data